dterei/tsc/README.md

 ## Converting Cycles to Time

-To convert from cycles to wall-clock time we need to know TSC frequency Frequency scaling on modern Intel chips doesn't affect the TSC.
+To convert from cycles to wall-clock time we need to know TSC frequency.
+Frequency scaling on modern Intel chips doesn't affect the TSC.

 Sadly, the only way to determine the TSC frequency appears to be through a MSR